 Fire extinguishers, smoke detectors, heat detectors and other related fire protection equipment are provided to protect life in the event of a fire.
-Any tampering with this equipment, including false alarms, will result in a minimum assessment of one hundred dollars (\$100.00), per incident, being levied against the individual in addition to other disciplinary sanctions.
+Any tampering with this equipment, including false alarms, will result in a minimum assessment of a fine of two hundred and fifty dollars (\$250.00) for a first time violation and five hundred dollars (\$500) for subsequent violations, being levied against the individual in addition to other disciplinary sanctions.
 Tampering with fire alarms or sending false communication of a fire is a felony.
 Criminal charges may be brought against the violator(s).